 Students applying for higher education in foreign countries must provide several documents as a part of their application.
 One such important document is the academic transcript.
-So, what are these academic transcripts?
-The following article not only has the answer to this question but is also an in-depth guide to the various formats and requirements.
+So, what is an academic transcript?
+The following article has the answer to this question and is an in-depth guide to the various formats and requirements.
 It also includes samples for a better understanding.

 What are Academic Transcripts?

 An academic transcript is a comprehensive record of a student’s academic performance.
 It is the evidence of education that includes the subjects studied and the grades/marks received by the student.
 The educational institution provides students with academic transcripts while applying for admission to foreign educational institutions.

 What is the need for an academic transcript?